marifinstad/anvendt-data-science/README.md

 What alternatives did you consider and exclude?
 List pros and cons of each alternative and the rationale for your decision.

+Alternative 1: Rule-Based System

+Pros: Simple to implement, interpretable rules, doesn't require extensive training data.
+Cons: Limited complexity, may miss subtle patterns, challenging to cover all scenarios.
+Rationale: Excluded due to the complexity of the heart failure prediction task, where patterns might be intricate and not easily captured by rules alone.

+Alternative 2: Deep Learning Models

+Pros: Can capture complex patterns in data, potential for high accuracy.
+Cons: Require large amounts of data, computationally intensive, lack interpretability.
+Rationale: While powerful, deep learning models were excluded due to the need for interpretable predictions in healthcare, where understanding the reasoning behind predictions is crucial for trust and adoption.

+Alternative 3: Ensemble Methods

+Pros: Combine multiple models for improved accuracy and robustness.
+Cons: Complexity in model management, potential overfitting if not properly tuned.
+Rationale: Ensemble methods were considered and further explored due to their ability to enhance prediction accuracy while allowing for interpretability through feature importance analysis.
+Decision Rationale:
+The ensemble methods were chosen as they strike a balance between accuracy and interpretability.
+Random Forest, a widely used ensemble algorithm, was selected for its ability to handle complex relationships in data, provide feature importance scores, and offer good generalization performance.

 ### 7.2.
 Experiment Results

 Share any results of offline experiments that you conducted.

+Offline experiments are in progress.
+Initial results will be available in Q1 20XX.

 ### 7.3.
 Performance benchmarks

 Share any performance benchmarks you ran (e.g., throughput vs. latency vs. instance size/count).

+Performance benchmarks, including throughput, latency, and instance size/count, will be conducted during the online testing phase.
+Results will be available in Q2 20XX.

 ### 7.4.
 Milestones & Timeline

 What are the key milestones for this system and the estimated timeline?

+Key Milestones:

+Dataset Preparation and Cleaning: Q3 20XX
+Model Development and Training: Q4 20XX
+Web Application Development: Q1 20XX
+Offline Testing and Model Refinement: Q2 20XX
+Online Testing and User Feedback: Q3 20XX
+Deployment and Launch: Q4 20XX

 ### 7.5.
 Glossary

 Define and link to business or technical terms.

+EHR (Electronic Health Records): Digital versions of patients' paper charts, containing medical history, diagnoses, medications, treatment plans, immunization dates, allergies, radiology images, and laboratory test results.
+Interpretable AI: Machine learning models designed to be understandable by humans, providing insights into how predictions are made, fostering trust and transparency.
+Ensemble Methods: Machine learning techniques that combine the predictions of multiple models to improve accuracy and robustness.
+Random Forest: An ensemble learning method that operates by constructing a multitude of decision trees during training and outputting the class that is the mode of the classes (classification) or mean prediction (regression) of the individual trees.

 ### 7.6.
 References